open-voice-interoperability/website/site/content/post/voice-based-commerce-slower-than-forecast-why-lack-of-consumer-trust-​.md

 This echoes the good thoughts from Edison Research's David Webster at January's Voice@CES, that a lack of consumer trust will inhibit more advanced voice usage.

-It also gives additional credence to [the plans](https://openvoicenetwork.org/about/) of Open Voice Network, which is working to bring the consumer confidence brought by standards to the world of voice assistance.
+It also gives additional credence to [the plans](https://openvoicenetwork.org/about/) of the Open Voice Network, which is working to bring the consumer confidence brought by standards to the world of voice assistance.